I:03:03 Information Technology Resources

 2. No software copy is to be made by any User without a prior, good faith determination that such copying is in fact permissible.
 All Users must respect the legal protection provided by copyright and license to programs and data.

-2. All content must comply with copyright laws, policies and regulations detailed in the Federal Copyright Law, Title 17 of the United States Code, and Digital Millennium Copyright Act (DMCA), the Technology, Education and Copyright Harmonization (TEACH) Act, and the Ethics Guidelines for Faculty in the MTSU Faculty Handbook and the current MTSU Student Handbook Resources and Rules.
+2. All content must comply with copyright laws, policies and regulations detailed in the Federal Copyright Law, Title 17 of the United States Code, and Digital Millennium Copyright Act (DMCA), the Technology, Education and Copyright Harmonization (TEACH) Act, and the Ethics Guidelines for Faculty in the MTSU Faculty Handbook and MTSU Policy III:00:03 Student Disciplinary Rules.

 a.
 The use of the MTSU logo is acceptable on University hosted web pages.